Rhine River Cruise

 Day 2 Rüdesheim – St. Goar, approx. 31 km

 The sun was shining again on day 2 and began with a short ferry crossing to Bingen.
 We took the opportunity to ride up to Burg Klopp – the 13th century castle overlooking the town and now used as the Town Hall.
-We climbed the 37 metre tower for sweeping views over the town and river and then set off on the first of our two days cycling through the World Heritage Site of the Upper Middle Rhine Valley.
+The climb up the 37 metre tower offered sweeping views over the town and river.
+We then set off on the first of our two days cycling through the World Heritage Site of the Upper Middle Rhine Valley.
 These were probably the two best days of the trip.

 Along the way to the beautiful town of Bacharach for our lunch stop we passed many castles including Rheinstein and Reichenstein that were built on the steep hill sides of the river valley.
 The afternoon ride to our final destination of St Goar was also filled with wonderful vistas and many more castles – some in ruins, others intact.
 At St Goar we took the very steep walk up to the Rheinfels castle ruins where a hotel complex has been built adjacent to the ruins.